 Trent Park House

-The route takes you on the outskirts of Trent Country Park near Cockfosters Road and then you cut across heading towards the famous 20 metre tall Obelisk erected in 1702.
+The route takes you on the outskirts of Trent Country Park near Cockfosters Road and then you cut across heading towards the famous 20-metre tall Obelisk erected in 1702.
 The Obelisk is in memory of George Grey Earl who is the son of Henry and Sophia, the Duke and Duchess of Kent.
-The Obelisk was apparently moved from Wrest Park by Sir Philip Sassoon to impress the Duke and Duchess of Kent who were at the estate on honeymoon.
+The Obelisk was apparently moved from Wrest Park by Sir Philip Sassoon to impress the Duke and Duchess of Kent who was at the estate on honeymoon.
 After admiring the Obelisk turn around you get an interrupted view of the amazing Trent Park House.

 After the Obelisk, you will shortly be exiting the park to cross over Ferny Hill.
 My friend Rich found a place to eat on the map called Ferny Hill Farm which is close by.
 If you wanted a bite to eat and a toilet break, this is your opportunity.
 They serve breakfast, lunch and afternoon tea here and there is also a farm shop.

 After you cross Ferny Hill you pass along a path by fields until you start to walk beside Salmon’s Brook.
 Eventually, you come to the A1005 and you will see a large hotel in the distance called The Royal Chace.
 I popped in and asked to use the toilets here and was glad I did otherwise I would have needed a bush to hide behind!
 The remainder of the walk takes you beside Turkey Brook.
 You go through Hilly Fields Park which has a lovely bandstand.
 The Forty Hall Estate is impressive which boasts the magnificent 17th Century Forty Hall, a park with ponds and gardens.